kcboggs/Ops-Assignments/seattle-ops-301d1: Read08.md

 Becasue they are useful when you want to deploy group policy settings to a subset of users, groups,
 and computers within your domain.

 https://www.windows-active-directory.com/the-structures-and-benefits-of-organizational-units.html

+# Manage Role Based Access Control with Server Manager

+Create a User Role for Access Control

+Create an Access Policy

+Set Access Scope for a DNS Zone

+Set Access Scope for DNS Resource Records

+View Roles and Role Permissions

+### Have a look around Microsoft’s official documentation to get an idea of processes surrounding RBAC.